nabil828/AJAX-Demo/readme.md

 - jQuery: The most popular JavaScript Library.
 Provide functions to modify/retrieve HTML, Add effects to the page, and format AJAX request!
 - HTML: Stands for HyperText Markup Language and it controls the layout of the static elements on the web page.
 - API: Stands for Application Programming Interface.
 In this tutorial, we need an API to communicate with a web service to get the weather data for free!

 ---
+# Why AJAX
+- There is a clear distinction between what is displayed on the page (content), appearance (style), and page functionality (feature).

+- Programmers who change what they need for a page don't have to worry about what the page looks like.

+- A pages created with Ajax load only small bits from the server.
+In most cases, you will run the code on the client.
+This will load the program first and allow it to react faster.

+- Ajax can be used specifically for reading XML or JSON.

+---
 # AJAX ✕ jQuery
 AJAX is a technology that exchanges data with a server and updates parts of a website without reloading the entire page.